 Weybridge Beekeepers runs a one year course which is part of our overall two-year programme of support for new beekeepers.

 The course is intended for those with very little or no beekeeping knowledge or experience.
 It will provide the necessary theoretical knowledge for the setting up, handling and management of a bee colony, and will prepare students for the practical part of the course (working with hives of bees) that will take place in the summer.
-If you would like to apply for the course please download and return the form.
+If you would like to apply for the course please download the form, save it to your computer, fill it in and either post or email back the form.
+If you cannot open or use a Microsoft Word Form please contact Sue Lawes the training coordinator; firstname.lastname@example.org

 The Winter theory course consists of 10 two-hour sessions on consecutive weeks starting mid January each year.
 The theory sessions start promptly at 7.30 pm and are normally held at Hersham Community Centre Hall, Burhill Road, Hersham KT12 4BJ.
 If problems with Covid-19 continue, the 2022 theory course can be held on Zoom.
 For the exact dates see the events page here